zaralrubaie/LLM-/README.md

 ## Notes
 - This project demonstrates handling class imbalance in a binary classification task.
-- Can be extended with class weighting, oversampling, or other techniques for improved performance on minority class.
+- This project can be extended with class weighting, oversampling, or other techniques to improve performance on the minority class.